Hawks Nest State Park Trails

 Moderate to Difficult

-Cliffside Trail – 1.75 Miles (one-way)
+Cliffside Trail – 3.5 Miles (out-and-back)

 This trail starts behind the Midland Trail Shelter and ends near the Hawks Nest Overlook.
 Sections are rugged and adjacent to steep drop offs.
 This is an excellent trail for viewing geology of the New River Gorge and surrounding areas, and it is blazed with white diamond.
 This trail ends at U.S. Route 60 near Overlook.
 To return to the Lodge: cross U.S. 60 at the Lower Park, take the steps beside the gift shop, follow path past the CCC Picnic Pavilion and through the woods.
 Take right-hand fork at trail intersection and follow it up the hill until intersect with the service road.
 Then walk the service road to the end and cross U.S. 60 to the Lodge.
 Use caution when crossing U.S. 60 and near all steep embankments.
 Children must be accompanied by an adult and pets must be leashed.